dprint/dprint/website/thank-you.md

 ---
 title: Thank You
-description: Thank you page for people who pay for a subscription.
+description: Thank you page for sponsoring.
 robots: false
 ---